-What can I expect when I attend a Heartland Bible Church service?
+What can I expect when I attend a Heartland church service?

 First of all, you can expect to feel at ease.
-There is no pressure at Heartland Bible Church to be something you’re not and there is no pressure to give financially.
-We do not pass an offering basket at Heartland, we simply have a offering box available in a designated area.
+There is no pressure at Heartland to be something you’re not and there is no pressure to give financially.
+We do not pass an offering at Heartland, we simply have an offering box available in a designated area.

-Our weekly church service resembles a Bible class more than a traditional church service.
-We begin with a time of fellowship which includes guided discussion questions designed to help us get to know one another on a deeper level.
-We then transition into a time of praise and worship, followed by an informal discussion surrounding the expository teaching lesson that is presented that week.
-Next we partake in the breaking of bread, or communion, every time we meet.
+Our weekly church begins each week with praise and worship.
+We then transition into a brief time of fellowship which includes a discussion question designed to help us get to know one another.
+This is followed by an expository teaching lesson that is presented that week.
+Next, we partake in the breaking of bread, or communion, every time we meet.